 Students enjoy dedicated classroom, ICT, computer, library, and counselling facilities.
-An ever-increasing range of cafes and restaurants are opening on campus, together with a 24-hour shop, and bookstore.
+A range of cafes and restaurants are available on site and there are many amenities in close proximity to campus.

 - Academic textbook collection: a wide range of books are currently available to students in support of the programmes being taught on campus; regularly added to, this collection continues to develop